GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

   between modules are customary made to concretions.
 The aim of this principle to facilitate dependencies to abstractions.
 It may make sense in the case of a concretion that is highly volatile and may propagate undesired changes.
-An abstract interface is created, that hides such concretion, which also eliminates the direct dependency on the referred module, increasing decoupling.
+An abstract interface is created, that hides such concretion, which also eliminates the direct dependency on the referred module source code, increasing decoupling.
   Abstract factories are usually used to create instances of such volatile objects.

-All these principles are described in more detail in the book "Clean Architecture: A Craftsman's Guide to Software Structure and Design" by Robert C. Martin.
-The name may be misleading, because this is a book not about architecture but about tidiness.
+All these principles are described in more detail in the books by Robert C. Martin, for example, in "Clean Architecture: A Craftsman's Guide to Software Structure and Design".
+The name of this book may be misleading, because this is a book not about architecture but about tidiness.

 #### GRASP Principles